It is said that ‘old habits die hard’. Let us discover how far it is true and what can be done to change it.

 The problem is not in the intention but in the method adopted.
-We all experience moments in our lives which fill us with positive energy which inspire us to change.
-These may be triggered by some inspirational personality, a movie, an article, a book etc. We commit ourselves to change and make promises and resolutions.
+We all experience moments in our lives that fill us with positive energy which inspires us to change.
+These may be triggered by some inspirational personality, a movie, an article, a book, etc. We commit ourselves to change and make promises and resolutions.
 However, these promises and resolutions are not methodically translated into a process.
-We do not formalise it into a systematic plan that can be executed.
-As the heat of moment passes, there is nothing left, to keep us on track and this results in failure.
+We do not formalize it into a systematic plan that can be executed.
+As the heat of the moment passes, there is nothing left, to keep us on track and this results in failure.

 Any Change passes through three phases

-Realisation: There is a deep rooted need to change.
+Realization: There is a deep-rooted need to change.
 A feeling that things/habits should not continue the way it is now.
-Realisation starts, when I decide to change irrespective of the situation or person around me.
+Realization starts when I decide to change irrespective of the situation or person around me.

 Motivated Implementation: This is where the actual change starts.
 We slowly start bringing in the change or at least make preparations.
 Suppose, I want to increase my fitness, I start going for morning walks or join a yoga class.
 I start reading articles on fitness.
 I’d envision myself being fit and experience the joy.

 Consistent Reconfirmation and Course Correction: This is the most important phase.
-We need to have regular check points in our schedules where we analyse the progress, take corrective measures if required and re-motivate ourselves.
+We need to have regular checkpoints in our schedules where we analyze the progress, take corrective measures if required and re-motivate ourselves.
 This should be a part of the daily routine.
-I could have posters around my work space, calendar reminders, and regular discussions with a trusted friend or mentor, maintain a journal or anything which serves the purpose.
+I could have posters around my workspace, calendar reminders, and regular discussions with a trusted friend or mentor, maintain a journal, or anything which serves the purpose.

 Most of us make a great start but falter, at the last step.
-It is because we haven’t spent time analysing and taking corrective measures due to the busy lives we lead.
+It is because we haven’t spent time analyzing and taking corrective measures due to the busy lives we lead.

 The best teacher is past experience – learn from it

 Most of us don’t want to re-visit our past.
-This mainly happens because revisiting the past is accompanied with a feeling of fear, pain and rejection.
+This mainly happens because revisiting the past is accompanied by a feeling of fear, pain, and rejection.
 This keeps us away from the valuable experiences and learnings our past has to offer.
-Meditation not only helps dilute the pain but also teaches us to watch our past as a detached observer.
-E.g. someone has tried to lose weight multiple times in the past, but has failed.
-As a detached observer analyse what led to the failure – lack of consistency, expecting quick results, not tracking the progress, bad company, giving in to unhealthy food etc. Then take corrective measures to not repeat these mistakes in the present and future.
+Meditation not only helps dilute the pain but also teaches us to watch our past as detached observers.
+E.g. someone who has tried to lose weight multiple times in the past, but has failed.
+As a detached observer analyze what led to the failure – lack of consistency, expecting quick results, not tracking the progress, bad company, giving in to unhealthy food, etc. Then take corrective measures to not repeat these mistakes in the present and future.
 Resulting in better chances to succeed.